E-Zbox/subgraph-nft-workshop/README.md

 ## Initializing a Subgraph

-So we have successfully setup our Subgraph in the Graph studio.
+So we have successfully setup our Subgraph in The Graph studio.
 Now, would initialize the subgraph using this command in your terminal:

 `graph init --studio azuki-nft-v0`